naab: A ready-to-use plug-and-play corpus for Farsi

-On the other side, several toolkits tried to ease the NLP-related process (such as fine-tuning huge models) not only because of making it possible for all to gain knowledge and experience of such work but also as a contribution to open science.
-To name one we can refer to the most popular one which has been written in Python programming language, Transformers~\cite{wolf2020transformers} which has been widely used to train and fine-tune transformer-based models in this field.
-The hugging face came with other libraries which are highly integrated with each other.

-One of the other Python libraries from the Hugging face is the \textit{datasets}~\cite{lhoest-etal-2021-datasets}.
-Corpora that are pushed to \textit{datasets} are easily accessible for all NLP researchers as open-source datasets.
-Unfortunately, none of the mentioned data sets in Farsi is on the \textit{datasets}.
+Meanwhile, several toolkits have been developed to streamline NLP workflows, including fine-tuning large models.
+These tools aim to democratize access to advanced NLP techniques and promote open science.
+A notable example is the Python library \verb|transformers|~\cite{wolf2020transformers}, which has become the standard for training and fine-tuning transformer-based models.
+Hugging Face has also introduced a range of integrated libraries that enhance accessibility and collaboration in various NLP tasks.

+Among these is the \verb|datasets| library~\cite{lhoest-etal-2021-datasets}, which provides open-source corpora that are easily accessible to NLP researchers.
+However, none of the existing Farsi corpora are available on \verb|datasets|.
+The first contribution of this work is to provide an easily accessible Farsi corpus, available to all through Hugging Face \verb|datasets|.

-One of the first challenges that an NLP researcher would face is data preprocessing.
-Textual corpora are mainly built upon web-crawled data.
-As result, they contain undesirable text and also personal information.
-As discussed in~\cite{huang2022large}, personal information can be extracted from PLMs through simple queries and attacks, and a convenient method of stopping this leakage is via preprocessing.
-The conventional methods suggest using a trimming approach in which you should look for patterns to be removed~\cite{raffel2020exploring, farahani2021parsbert}.
-These methods usually are computationally expensive and also too memory-consuming.
-In this paper, we propose a streaming pipeline for preprocessing Farsi texts which is vastly simpler than the trimming method.
+One of the other primary challenges faced by NLP researchers is effective data pre-processing.
+Textual corpora, often derived from web-crawled data, frequently contain undesirable text and personal information.
+Traditional methods, such as trimming to remove unwanted patterns~\cite{raffel2020exploring, farahani2021parsbert}, are often computationally expensive and memory-intensive.
+In this technical report, we introduce a more efficient alternative: a streaming pipeline for pre-processing texts in Farsi, which addresses these issues in a streamlined and resource-efficient manner.

-Our solution to all discussed issues is called naab.
-The project name is derived from the Farsi word \RL{ناب} which means pure/high-grade~\cite{abadis}.
-It provides 126GB (including more than 224 million sequences and nearly 15 billion words) as the training set and 2.3GB (including nearly 11 million sequences and nearly 300 million words) as the test set.
-Our main contributions to this project are as follows: \begin{itemize} \item Proposing the largest raw-text corpus in Farsi (\textit{naab-raw}) \item Proposing the largest clean textual corpus in Farsi and making it open source on hugging face data hub easy to use for all (\textit{naab}) \item Proposing an easy-to-use preprocessing approach based on streaming \end{itemize}
+Our solution to these challenges is embodied in the \textit{naab} project, derived from the Farsi word \RL{ناب}, meaning "pure" or "high-grade"~\cite{abadis}.
+The corpus provides 126GB of training data, consisting of more than 224 million sequences and nearly 15 billion words, and 2.3GB of test data, containing nearly 11 million sequences and 300 million words.

+The main contributions of this project include the release of the largest cleaned and open-source Farsi corpus, \textit{naab}, hosted on Hugging Face for easy accessibility; and the introduction of an easy-to-use, streaming-based pre-processing approach that enhances efficiency while maintaining high data quality.